madhav1991/LogViewer/README.md

     - Allow users to expand/collapse individual log entries.
     - The expanded view displays the complete event in multiline JSON format.
     - The collapsed view displays the single-line JSON representation.
+- Visualization:
+    - Users should be able to see the event counts over a period of time in a graphical format.

 ### Non-Functional Requirements for Log Viewer
 - Performance: